ashvinj6/SummitGame/README.md

 # Summit Arcade Game (1st Place at BPA Nationals!)

-By: Aditya Bhattacharya & Ashvin Jayanthi
+By: Ashvin Jayanthi, Aditya Bhattacharya & Azhar Haque

 ## How to play: